Section 504 provides rights to persons with disabilities in HUD-funded programs and activities.

 Question: When a recipient plans alterations, are there areas of a building which are not required to be made accessible under Section 504?

-Answer: The Federal Fair Housing Act (FHAct), 42 U.S.C.
-3601-19, prohibits discrimination in housing practices on the basis of race, color, religion, sex, national origin, familial status, and disability.
-(FHAct uses the term handicap, however, this document uses the term disability, which has the same legal meaning.)
+Answer: The Fair Housing Act, 42 U.S.C. §§ 3601-19, prohibits discrimination in housing because of race, color, religion, sex, national origin, familial status, and disability.
 The Act prohibits housing providers from discriminating against persons because of their disability or the disability of anyone associated with them and from treating persons with disabilities less favorably than others because of the disability.
 The Act also requires housing providers to make reasonable accommodations in rules, policies, practices, or services, when such accommodations may be necessary to afford such person(s) equal opportunity to use and enjoy a dwelling.
-In addition, the Act requires that housing providers allow tenants to make reasonable modifications to units and common spaces in a dwelling.
-The Act applies to the vast majority of privately and publicly owned housing including housing subsidized by the federal government or rented through the use of Section 8 voucher assistance.
-HUD's regulations implementing the disability discrimination prohibitions of the Act may be found at 24 CFR 100.201-205.
+In addition, the Act requires that housing providers allow reasonable modifications to units and common spaces in a dwelling for disability-related needs.
+The Act applies to the vast majority housing, including privately owned housing and housing subsidized by the federal government.
+HUD's regulations implementing the disability discrimination prohibitions of the Act may be found at 24 C.F.R. §§ 100.201-205.

-Question: Is the Americans with Disabilities Act (ADA) applicable to housing, and if yes, does the ADA supersede Section 504?
+Question: Is the Americans with Disabilities Act (ADA) applicable to housing, and if yes, what is the relationship between the ADA and Section 504?

-Answer: In most cases, the ADA does not apply to residential housing.
 Title III of the ADA prohibits discrimination against persons with disabilities in commercial facilities and public accommodations.
-However, Title III of the ADA covers public and common use areas at housing developments when these public areas are, by their nature, open to the general public or when they are made available to the general public.
+Title III of the ADA covers public and common use areas at housing developments when these public areas are, by their nature, open to the general public or when they are made available to the general public or residents of developments.
 For example, it covers the rental office, since, by its nature, the rental office is open to the general public.
 In addition, if a day care center, or a community room is made available to the general public, it would be covered by Title III.
-Title III applies, irrespective of whether the public and common use areas are operated by a federally assisted provider or by a private entity.
+Title III applies, irrespective of whether the public and common use areas are operated by a federally-assisted housing provider or by a private entity.
 However, if the community room or day care center were only open to residents of the building, Title III would not apply.

 Question: What is the Architectural Barriers Act and what does it cover?

 Answer: The Architectural Barriers Act of 1968 (ABA) (42 U.S.C.
-4151-4157) requires that certain buildings financed with Federal funds must be designed, constructed, or altered in accordance with standards that ensure accessibility for persons with physical disabilities.
+4151-4157) requires that certain buildings financed with federal funds must be designed, constructed, or altered in accordance with standards that ensure accessibility for persons with physical disabilities.
 The ABA requires that covered buildings comply with the Uniform Federal Accessibility Standards (UFAS).
-The ABA does not cover privately-owned housing, but covers buildings or facilities financed in whole or in part with Federal funds.
-The ABA applies to public housing (24 CFR 40), and to buildings and facilities constructed with CDBG funds (24 CFR 570.614).
-In practice, buildings built to meet the requirements of Section 504 and Title II of the ADA will conform to the requirements of the ABA.
+The ABA does not cover privately-owned housing, but covers buildings or facilities financed in whole or in part with federal funds.
+The ABA applies to public housing (24 C.F.R. § 40), and to buildings and facilities constructed with CDBG funds (24 C.F.R. § 570.614).
+In practice, buildings built to meet the requirements of Section 504 and Title II of the ADA will conform to the requirements of the ABA because HUD ABA regulations require compliance with UFAS.